Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 `[10] Total Game Owners` — How many purchases will be made over time, including this month.

-`[11] Delux Edition Purchases %` — The share of purchases of the deluxe version of the game.
+`[11] Deluxe Edition Purchases %` — The share of purchases of the deluxe version of the game.
 I estimated it as a modest `5%`.

 `[12] Standard Edition Purchases` — The number of purchases of the base game per month.

-`[13] Delux Edition Purchases` — The number of purchases of the deluxe version of the game per month.
+`[13] Deluxe Edition Purchases` — The number of purchases of the deluxe version of the game per month.

 `[14] Standard Edition Revenue` — How much players will pay for the base version per month.

-`[15] Delux Edition Revenue` — How much players will pay for the deluxe version per month.
+`[15] Deluxe Edition Revenue` — How much players will pay for the deluxe version per month.

 `[16] Game Revenue`— How much players will pay for both versions per month.